How to Clean Fallen Hair on the Floor? Best Tool & Daily Methods

 How to Clean Fallen Hair on the Floor?

 The best way to clean fallen hair on the floor is to follow a simple four-step routine: dry sweep, vacuum, spot clean, and finish with a wipe.
-This method takes 5 to 10 minutes and works even if you haven’t cleaned in a while.
-It works on all floor types and removes both visible strands and fine hair that sticks to surfaces.
+This method takes 5 to 10 minutes and works on all floor types, removing both visible strands and fine hair that clings to surfaces.

 Step 1: Start with a Dry Sweep